Babraakinyi/Babraakinyi/README.md

 # Hi, I’m Babra 👋🏽
-💡 Data Scientist & Data Analyst
-📊 Passionate about turning data into actionable insights across business, wellness, and performance domains
-🐍 Skilled in Python, SQL, Pandas, Power BI, and Machine Learning
+A Data Scientist and Analyst passionate about transforming data into business intelligence that drives strategy, performance, and operational efficiency.
+Skilled in Python, SQL, Power BI, and Tableau, I specialize in exploring patterns, forecasting trends, and optimizing processes across business, supply chain, and retail environments.
+My work focuses on bridging analytics with decision-making: helping organizations uncover what’s working, what’s not, and where to grow next.

 ---

 ## 🔧 Technologies & Tools